 Jerky needs to marinate.
 Start with this teriyaki marinade and then try other variations at the end.
 This dry rub is a standard mix, but feel free to add other spices like cinnamon, chili powder, ginger, or nutmeg to create different flavor profiles.
 There is no one perfect flavor for the marinade or dry rub.

-- 3 pounds meat (any low-fat cut of your meat of choice), frozen for one hour prior to slicing
+3 pounds meat (any low-fat cut of your meat of choice), frozen for 1 hour prior to slicing

 Gather the ingredients.

-Trim all of the fat off of the meat.
-Fat does not dehydrate well, will create an unpleasant texture if left on the meat, and can cause faster decay.
+Trim all of the fat off of meat.
+Fat does not dehydrate well, will create an unpleasant texture if left on meat, and can cause faster decay.

-With a very sharp knife, slice the beef with or against the grain depending on your preferred texture.
-Cut it thinly, at least 1/4-inch thick, if not thinner.
-Freezing the meet for one hour prior to slicing will make this process much easier.
+With a very sharp knife, slice beef with or against the grain depending on preferred texture.
+Cut thinly, at least 1/4-inch thick, if not thinner.
+Freezing meet for 1 hour prior to slicing will make this process much easier.

-Place the slices of meat in the bowl.
-Mix well, cover with plastic wrap, and marinate the meat for 10 hours in the fridge.
-Toss the meat around once or twice during the process.
+Place slices of meat in bowl.
+Mix well, cover with plastic wrap, and marinate meat for 10 hours in fridge.
+Toss meat around once or twice during this process.

-Once the marinating time is over, place the meat in a colander and drain off the liquid.
+Once marinating time is over, place meat in a colander and drain off liquid.

-Once the meat is drained, dip both sides of each slice of meat into the dry rub.
-Follow the instructions for oven or dehydrator method, depending on which appliance you will be using.
+Once meat is drained, dip both sides of each slice of meat into dry rub.
+Follow instructions for oven or dehydrator method, depending on which appliance you will be using.

 Dehydrating in Oven

-Preheat oven to 175 F. Cover a big baking tray with parchment paper.
-Place a wire rack on top of the tray, then place the strips of beef jerky on the wire rack.
-Allow the excess moisture from the marinade to drip off first.
+Preheat oven to 175 F. Cover a large baking tray with parchment paper.
+Place a wire rack on top of the tray, then place strips of beef jerky on top.
+Allow excess moisture from marinade to drip off first.

 Dehydrating Jerky in Dehydrator